Kirkland College: Endowment

 Upon the dissolution of Kirkland, its endowment was transferred to the Hamilton endowment, with existing restrictions intact, with the understanding that all funds were to be applied "to support women and their needs and interests at Hamilton."
 One on-going Hamilton program that received early support from the Kirkland Endowment is HAVOC (Hamilton Association for Volunteering, Outreach and Charity).)

 Memorabilia and traditions

-The Kirkland Archives are housed in the Burke Library at Hamilton College.
+The Kirkland Archives, including the papers of President Babbitt, are housed in the Burke Library at Hamilton College.
 In 2007 a display case, containing a rotating exhibit of items from the Archives, was installed in the lobby of McEwen Hall, near an iconic sculpture, the "rock swing" that dates from Kirkland's early years.

 The central motif of the Kirkland College seal was an apple tree, and green apples remain a symbol of Kirkland among its alumnae and supporters to this day.
 During commencement exercises at Hamilton many students and faculty choose to wear a green apple pin on their academic robes to honor Kirkland's legacy.
 Many graduating seniors also place green apples on the podium prior to receiving their diplomas.

 The Hamilton College Bookstore sells various Kirkland merchandise, typically available on campus during June reunions.